Rye-Catcher/lol_match_history_fetcher/README.md

 You can obtain your game name and tagline from account detail on Riot website. `FETCH_NUMBER` is the number of records you want to fetch from your match history, from most recent to oldest (max 20).

 ### To-do
-:white_large_square Parse the JSON, pick useful information and export as a pdf file.
+:white_large_square: Parse the JSON, pick useful information and export as a pdf file.

-:white_large_square Add locale option to requesting URLs
+:white_large_square: Add locale option to requesting URLs